mianguyen/Emotional-Support-Conversation/README.md

 | Number| 386 |260 | 317 | 191 | 172 |  13 | 12 | 18 | 28 | 12 | 2 | 10 |

-\* denotes the new topics that we add for the second collection.
-The new data is aimed to support the research in transferring the model's ability from old topics to the new ones.
+\* denotes the new topics that we add during the second collection.
+We hope new data supports future research in transferring the ability of models from old topics to the new ones.

 <font size=1>